eraofchaos/eraofchaos.github.io/units/Pit Fiend.md

  **Unit Soul:** [ Pit Fiend](/Items/unt_134/)

  **Unit description:** Fire Spring: Continuously heals friendly units in its path

+ **Unit second description :** Has healing and buff aura.
+The core unit in Inferno

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.